 Center for Environmental Economics – Montpellier (CEE-M)

-The Montpellier Center for Environmental Economics (CEE-M) is a research unit created on January 1, 2018, under the supervision of the University of Montpellier, INRA, CNRS, and Montpellier SupAgro.
-It is a consortium of economists with around 60 members conducting research on all issues relating to environmental preservation and human involvement in the environment.
+The Montpellier Center for Environmental Economics (CEE-M) is a research unit established on January 1, 2018, under the auspices of the University of Montpellier, INRA, CNRS, and Montpellier SupAgro.
+It is a consortium of economists comprising approximately 60 members and conducting research on all issues related to environmental preservation and human interaction with the environment.

-In a multidisciplinary approach, all economic methodologies are utilized, with an emphasis on experimental and behavioral economics.
+This multidisciplinary approach draws on all economic methodologies, with an emphasis on experimental and behavioral economics.

 Label:Joint Research Unit Research UMR)

-Main supervisory bodies: CNRS, UM, INRAE, Institut Agro
+Main sponsoring organizations: CNRS, UM, INRAE, Institut Agro

 Research cluster:Social Sciences – SSOC